kurapica/PLoop/README.md

 end)
 ```

 This three settings will help authors to avoid many spell errors during the development.
+You shouldn't use those settings when you release the project since the access speeding should be slightly increased.

-## Function Argument Validation
+## Type Validation

+**PLoop** make the Lua as a strong type language, there are many type validation features to stop the errors spread to far so too hard to be tracked.

 The function validation is always a complex part, we need to do many checks before the function's main logic for the arguments so we can tell the caller where and what is failed.
+And when the project is released, those check should be removed since we already test them.

 Within the **PLoop**, it'll be a small problem:

 ```lua
 PLoop(function(_ENV)